Rypstick Speed Trainer Review

 Rypstick Speed Trainer Review: How Can Overspeed Training Help Your Game?

 Here at USGolfTV, we have the opportunity to get our hands on a lot of different golf equipment.
 And from clubs and apparel to training aids and golf balls, we do our best to get a chance to test them out for ourselves.
 The latest thing to cross our path was the Rypstick Speed Trainer.
+(You can use the code USGOLFTV10 for a 10% discount at checkout)

 We recently came across this overspeed training aid and wanted to give you a chance to get some feedback.
 And we also wanted to help explain how the concepts of overspeed training might help your golf game.